-So it is day one of trial and the docket has been called.
-Parties have been sworn in and attorneys introduced.
-The first stage of the trial will be opening statements.
 An opening statement is like a mini-speech that your attorney will make to the jury that will explain the case, your position in the case, evidence that your attorney plans on presenting during the trial.
 Your attorney will also tell the jury what issues they are specifically going to be asked to decide.
-Which side goes first?
-Typically, the Petitioner (i.e. the person that filed suit first) will present first.
+The Petitioner (i.e. the person that filed suit first) will present first.

-Now, even though opening statements are not evidence, it is vital that you have a lawyer that is fully capable of delivering an adequate opening statement in court.
+Opening statements are not evidence, but it is vital that you have a lawyer that is fully capable of delivering an adequate opening statement in court.
 The opening statement is the introduction.
 It is the first time that the jury gets introduced to you, your attorney, the case, and even steals a glimpse at the evidence to come.
-First impressions matter as I am sure most people can agree, especially in jury trials.
+First impressions matter.
 You should hire a lawyer that has great presence, is articulate, and can deliver an opening statement that will leave a memorable and positive impression on the jury and court.
 Choose a lawyer with a great personality and that is comfortable speaking in front of people, one that can relate to the jury and relay information in an easy-to-understand way.
 Choose someone that the jury will like.

-So your attorney presented his or her opening statement, now what?
-After each side has given their opening statement, the parties will begin to put forward evidence for the jury to consider.
-The petitioner's attorney will start by calling witnesses and eliciting testimony from them.
+After opening statements, the parties will begin to put forward evidence for the jury to consider.
+The Petitioner's attorney will start by calling witnesses and eliciting testimony from them.
 During the testimony, a well-trained lawyer will strategically get exhibits entered into evidence.
 Note : If an exhibit is not admitted as evidence, it cannot be considered by the jury/court.
 When your attorney has finished asking his or her witnesses questions, it is likely that the opposing counsel will then ask those same witnesses follow-up questions.
 Then, the witness is dismissed when testimony is complete and the other side calls their witnesses.
 The same procedure is completed for each side.